P-stha12/a-eye.ai/README.md

 # a-eye.ai
-An AI to take care of your eye ..
+An AI to take care of your eye.

 # Introduction